How To React When You Have the Hot Item

 Avoid Weather Delays

 In many areas of the country and the globe, the holidays mean severe weather, which can create a host of problems.
 To increase visibility into potential disruptions, Penske monitors traffic and weather in relation to customers’ locations and carriers’ routes.
 This can allow associates to quickly identify areas of concern in order to get ahead in areas impacted by weather.
 If severe weather is predicted in advance, private fleets and supply chain partners can prepare to position product so it will be ready.
-That can involve pulling product ahead so it is within the area in question or positioning it nearby so it is ready when needed.
+That can involve pulling the product ahead so it is within the area in question or positioning it nearby so it is ready when needed.

 Increase Efficiency in the Warehouse